angryziber/synology-cast-photos/README.md

 * cast.html - *Chromecast sender*, use it to start and control the show from Google Chrome with Google Cast extension installed
 * random.html - *Chromecast receiver* - this file will run on Chromecast dongle
 * \*.php - scripts for serving the actual photos from NAS, or any other php-enabled server
+* config.php - here you can define paths that are relevant on your server

 ## Installing